 Like the Nikon Z6, the D780 has very impressive dynamic range – slightly better than Nikon’s previous generation 24 megapixel sensors.

 In the field, I was consistently able to recover extremely dark shadow regions and bright highlights with minimal issue.
-Here is a before/after example of extreme shadow recovery at ISO 100:
+Here’s an example of extreme shadow recovery at ISO 100:

-And a 100% crop from the above image (no sharpening or noise reduction applied):
+And a 100% crop from the recovered image above (no sharpening or noise reduction applied):

 As you can see, although you still need to expose your scene properly if you want to maximize image quality, the D780 offers a lot of leeway for shadow recovery.
 The image above only has minimal noise that is easily correctable in post-production.